marcus-24/CV_Fitness/README.md

 ### Downloading pre-trained Model Parameters

-The pre-trained computer vision model can be installed from the Carneige Mellon University (CMU) page using one of the commands below:
+The pre-trained computer vision model can be installed from the Carneige Mellon University (CMU) openpose page (referenced below) using one of the commands below:

 #### For Windows (in command prompt)